-Field Description Network Host The name or IP address of the host that you want to check.
+Field Description Network host The name or IP address of the host that you want to check.
+Number of requests A number up to 20.
+This determines how many packets are sent for pinging the host.

-Field Description

-Number of A number up to 20.

-Requests This determines how many packets are sent for pinging the host.

 2. Click Run Ping to ping the host.
 The Ping results are then displayed.